Davod01/myStore/README.md

 # myStore
-a example store web site created by vuejs and laravel
+a simple store web site created by vuejs and laravel